thoughtram/blog/_posts/2015-06-25-styling-angular-2-components.md

 </html>
 {% endhighlight %}

 What's going on there?
 The reason why Angular takes our styles and puts them up there, is because of the **View Encapsulation** that we are using.
 Angular 2 comes with three different view encapsulation types in order to support both, browsers that don't support Shadow DOM, and also the ones that do support it.
-The view encapsulations <s>will be explored in another article</s> are covered in [this article](http://blog.thoughtram.io/angular/2015/06/29/shadow-dom-strategies-in-angular2.html), but we have to touch on this though in order to understand why this is happening.
+The view encapsulations <s>will be explored in another article</s> are covered in [this article](/angular/2015/06/29/shadow-dom-strategies-in-angular2.html), but we have to touch on this though in order to understand why this is happening.

-Angular 2 currently uses the `Emuldated View Encapsulation` by default.
+Angular 2 currently uses the `Emulated View Encapsulation` by default.
 Which basically means, there's no usage of any Shadow DOM at all.
 One of the nice features of Shadow DOM is style encapsulation.
 It allows us to scope styles to a specific component without affecting the outer world.

 To take advantage of style encapsulation, styles have to be put into the `shadowRoot` of a component.
 Due to the Shadow DOM strategy that is used, there is no `shadowRoot` to put our styles into.
 That's why Angular writes them into the head.
 But as mentioned, there's another article that explains all three view encapsulations.